FRCA Notes

 • Following injury or trauma there is a host immune response

-• Inflammatory mediators are release locally at the site(s) of injury, but there may be systemic amplification
+• Inflammatory mediators are released locally at the site(s) of injury, but there may be systemic amplification

 • The balance between pro- and anti-inflammatory mediators results in a 'SIRS' response